sharepointoscar/devopsoscar.github.io/_posts/2017-03-09-using-powershell-to-generate-a-sharegate-well-formatted-user-mappings-xml.md

 {% highlight PowerShell  %}
     <#
-        This script akes a csv file with user accounts and creates a properly formatted xml file for ShareGate User Mappings.
+        This script takes a csv file with user accounts and creates a properly formatted xml file for ShareGate User Mappings.

         Simply take the file and import it through the Migration GUI